rigrergl/fbu-project/README.md

 **Required Must-have Stories**

-* User can create a new account
+- [x] User can create a new account
-* User can login/logout
+- [x] User can login/logout
-* Being able to find musicians in your local area
+- [x] Being able to find musicians in your local area
-* Being able to post a soundbite
+- [x] Being able to post a soundbite
-* Messaging other users (to schedule a meetup)
+- [x] Messaging other users (to schedule a meetup)
-* Personalized jam buddy suggestions based on preferences and instrument (not just location)
+- [x] Personalized jam buddy suggestions based on location, instrument preferences, and genre preferences.

 **Optional Nice-to-have Stories**

-* Being able to organize jam sessions inside the app and invite people
+- [x] Being able to organize jam sessions inside the app and invite people
-* In-app groupchats for events
+- [x] In-app groupchats for events
-* Using MLKit
+- [x] Automatic recognition of instruments in a sound bite using CoreML (automatically detecting the instruments in a sound bite prevents users from cheating by forcing them to prove that they can play an instrument before putting it in their profile)
+- [x] Optimal location for events (based on least aggregrate travel distance for all invitees)
+- [x] Being able to like messages by double-tapping them
-* Users are able to post videos instead of soundbites
+- [ ] Users are able to post videos instead of soundbites
-* Being able to follow people and view their feed
+- [ ] Being able to follow people and view their feed
-* Experienced musicians can offer paid lessons
+- [ ] Experienced musicians can offer paid lessons

 ### 2. Screen Archetypes